nf-core/raredisease/docs/output.md

 [bcftools roh](https://samtools.github.io/bcftools/bcftools.html#roh) is a program for detecting runs of homo/autozygosity.from only bi-allelic sites.
 The output files are not published in the output folder, and is passed to vcfanno for further annotation.

 :::note
 In the case of running a quattro, i.e. two affected children and their parents, only one of the probands will be used for annotating regions of homozygosity.
-This is a know limitation that we are hoping to solve in a future release.
+This is a known limitation that we are hoping to solve in a future release.
 :::

 #### vcfanno